-- Synopsis: An article presenting an outline of the Certified Nursing Assistant Code of Ethics - Published: 2009-07-21 (Rev. 2014-10-21).
+Synopsis: Published: 2009-07-21 (Rev. 2014-10-21) - An article presenting an outline of the Certified Nursing Assistant Code of Ethics.
 For further information pertaining to this article contact: Disabled World at Disabled World.

 A certified nursing assistant, or CNA, helps patients or clients with healthcare needs under the supervision of a Registered Nurse (RN) or a Licensed Practical Nurse (LPN).
 Also known as a Nursing Assistant (NA) a Patient Care Assistant (PCA) or a State Tested Nurse Aid (STNA), the individual who carries this title needs strong work ethic and ability, but issues of liability and legality prevent CNAs from performing certain procedures.